greyltc-org/shockley-queisser-calcs/README.md

 and

-If the photocurrent is 0.05 amperes, then the maximum open cirvuit voltage is 0.820752565323 volts.
+If the photocurrent is 0.05 amperes, then the maximum open circuit voltage is 0.820752565323 volts.
 ```
 ![Some Graph](/figure_1.png)